Leancoin/Leancoin/README.md

 # Specifications
 The documentation can be found here: https://docs.leancoin.io/swap-lean/

+# Currently deployed version
+The program is currently deployed from the following commit: `c5102aa2fba7fb9044b7d88dfcea3c026a8f1d8e` which is the last audited version of contract: https://hacken.io/audits/leancoin/

+The newer commit improved some tests but it did not modify any production code (contract's code) so it is the same code from deployment's perspective.

 # Getting Started
 Leancoin requires some dependencies to be built and deployed.